Our ScientistsCaleb Brown, Ph.D.

 Caleb’s second area of research focuses on a group of horned dinosaurs, the Centrosaurinae, known for their elaborately ornamented shield-like frill and nasal and orbital horns.
 Unique aspects of centrosaurine biology and fossil record, most notably the occurrence of multiple monodominant (represented largely by one species) bonebeds, and highly diagnostic frills, make them an ideal model system for quantifying patterns of morphological variation within dinosaur populations and species to investigate and test for modes of dinosaur evolution.
 Although these centrosaurine bonebeds are known to occur over a large stratigraphic interval, only a few have been systematically excavated.
 As a result, although some stratigraphic intervals are well sampled, many others are poorly sampled.
 Caleb will be conducting fieldwork in Dinosaur Provincial Park to excavate several bonebeds to document the range of morphological variation in these time-successive populations.
 It is a rare occurrence in the fossil record that variation within successive dinosaur populations may be quantified, and the amazing fossil locations of Dinosaur Provincial Park allow this possibility.

 Arbour, J. A. and C. M. Brown.
-In Press.
+2014.
 Incomplete specimens in morphometric analyses.
 Methods in Ecology and Evolution.

 Brown, C. M., D. C. Evans, M. J. Ryan, and A. P. Russell.
 2013 New data on the diversity and abundance of small-bodied ornithopods (Dinosauria: Ornithischia) from the Belly River Group (Campanian) of Alberta.
 Journal of Vertebrate Paleontology 33. p.
 495-520.